DanilNezhdanov/navixy-api/docs/backend-api/guides/data-retrieval/sensor-data.md

-# Sensor and Counter Data in Navixy API
+# Retrieving Sensor and Counter Data

-This guide covers the retrieval and manipulation of sensor data and counter information using the Navixy API.
-It includes details on working with various sensors, as well as generating reports and setting up rules based on sensor data.
+This guide provides comprehensive instructions on retrieving and manipulating sensor data and counter information using the Navixy API.
+It includes detailed steps on working with various sensors, generating reports, and setting up rules based on sensor data.

 ## Sensor types